shyamvis/ACT-COVID-Ontology/ontology/README.md

 2. Organize COVID related concepts regardless of domain into meaningful hierarchies.
 Example Mechanical Ventilation is represented by a collection of CPTs, ICD10CMs, ICD10PCS, and DRGs and  Level of Care Setting is represented with existing CPTs and Visit dimension elements.
 3. Create hierarchies that would allow user to more easily query for Course of Illness and disease severity.
 4. Add Total Patient Count to define the N of each node.
 This was initially required due to the varying types of datamarts on the Test Network, but should be helpful to users on the production network as well.
 This term may be promoted to the Demographics Ontology in the future.
 5. Create ***Derived Fact*** placeholders.
-These terms are meant to hold non-standard terminology facts that will improve a sites ability to represent COVID patients.
+These terms are meant to hold non-standard terminology facts that will improve a site's ability to represent COVID patients.
 These facts can come from Notes, Flowsheets or elsewhere in your EHR.
 They may also be a combination of one or more facts within your EHR.
 Using the Derived terms will allow ACT to harmonize this type of data.
 Many of these facts use 'ACT|LOCAL' or 'UMLS' namespace/prefixes.

 **Diagnostic Lab Tests**